Primary Navigation Mobile

 How to pay for car tax

-The good news is that when you tax a car online, you do get plenty of options.
+There are plenty of payment options for car tax.
 Unless your car is in the zero-rated or £20-a-year category, you can pay monthly via direct debit.
-For those who’s cars fall into the gas guzzler category, this is a welcome move, as spreading the cost of a £300 annual tax bill can make life considerably easier.
+For those who’s cars fall into the gas guzzler category, this is a welcome move, as spreading the cost of a large annual tax bill can make life considerably easier.
 Especially if your tax needs renewing in December.

 4: Your car is taxed